IPv6-Security/6Sense/README.md

 5. Next you need to ensure your pfx2as file is properly parsed.
 You can do so by running `python3 rounding.py pfx2as_filename.dat pfx2as_rounded_filename.dat`.
 6. Initiate a Jupyter Notebook instance for `Gradient_Testing_On_Generation.ipynb`.
 7. To train the models, you should run the cells under Train Model.
-78. To run the model, you should run the cells under Run Model.
+8. To run the model, you should run the cells under Run Model.

+## License

+6Sense is licensed under Apache 2.0.
+For more information, see the LICENSE file.